 For this assignment, the student will write an essay describing their moral compass.
 We will be discussing Morals and Ethics in class.
 Below, are questions listed to address within the essay.
 The Dental Hygiene Code of Ethics has been uploaded into Blackboard for review as you are preparing this assignment.
 Be thorough in your answer and be honest.
 This assignment is to help you determine what your moral compass is, how it developed, and in what way it will guide you in your profession.
-This assignment will be graded as complete or not complete, but it is a requirement for the class and a part of the Class Participation grade.
-This assignment is due on TBA.
+This assignment will be graded as complete or not complete.
+This assignment is due on January 26, 2024.